prudhvi-nakkina/aws-infra-fork/README.md

 ## Features - Assignment-4

 - As a developer, I can launch an EC2 instance by providing ami id

+## Features - Assignment-5

+- As a developer, I can launch an EC2 instance by providing user_data
+- As a developer, I can launch an RDS instance by providing security group and parameter group
+- As a developer, I can launch S3 instance
+- As a developer, I can create a new policy to allow ec2 instance communicate with S3

 ## Requirements